-Ethics have arrived in the world of business and are here to stay.
-The social values of a business are nothing new, but it seemed like until recently, in our country ethics were reserved for the third-sector and its non-profit entities.
+Ethics has arrived in the world of business and is here to stay.
+The social values of a business are nothing new, but it seemed like until recently, in our country ethics were reserved for the third sector and its non-profit entities.

 However, the social and solidarity economy is the new spearhead of economic development worldwide.
 Here, we have the good fortune that this model is being pushed forward by the Barcelona City Council.
 It has recognised that in times of crisis, social businesses are more resilient and more able to safeguard employment than any other.
 The social and solidarity economy encompasses non-profit organisations, but also social businesses with any kind of legal status, that look not only for economic profits but also social and environmental gains.

 In fact, in the Sant Marti district, a new facility dedicated to the development of this economy has just launched: InnoBAdora is a business incubator that is betting on this type of socially based ethical business.